Counted among the Seven Wonders of the World, the Colosseum Amphitheatre is Rome’s most popular tourist attraction.

 It was built as a gift by Flavian dynasty emperors to the Roman citizens – to gain their trust and become popular among them.

 The other purpose was to showcase Roman engineering and power to the world.

 5. Christian proclamation didn’t stop Gladiator fights

-Around 432 AD, the Romans were no longer able to afford the expenses of procuring animals and gladiators while maintaining an expensive and humongous theatre.
+Around 432 AD, the Romans could no longer afford the expenses of procuring animals and gladiators while maintaining an expensive and humongous theatre.

-This inability in financially handling the entertainment facility brought an end to the Gladiator spectacles.
+This inability to financially handle the entertainment facility ended the Gladiator Spectacles.

 6. Part of the Colosseum resides in St. Peter’s Basilica

 Maybe it was because of their eternal love for the place, and they wanted to preserve it.

 Or it could be because they were nature lovers and understood the value of recycling.

 Whatever it was, when the two major earthquakes partially destroyed the Colosseum, some of the fallen pieces were used to construct the beautiful St. Peter’s Basilica.